bwhite/picarus/doc/api.rst

 Column Semantics
 ----------------
-In several API calls a "column" parameter is available, each column is ub64 encoded and the parameter itself is often optional (i.e., if not specified, all columns are returned) and repeatable (i.e., many columns can be specified and only those can be returned).
+In several API calls a "columns" parameter is available, each column is b64 encoded and separated by commas (,).
+The parameter itself is optional (i.e., if not specified, all columns are returned).
 For GET operations, a row will be returned if it contains a single of the specified columns or any columns at all if there are none specified.
-As these columns are used in HBase, the column family may also be specified and has the same semantics as they do with the Thrift API (i.e., has the effect of returning all columns in the column family); however, this should be avoided if not necessary as it is a goal to allow for other databases to be used (e.g., Cassandra, Accumulo) and this capability will not hold universally.
+As these columns are used in HBase, the column family may also be specified and has the same semantics as they do with the Thrift API (i.e., has the effect of returning all columns in the column family); however, this property only holds for tables stored in HBase.

 HBase Filters
 -------------